Welcome to Powers Museum

 Since 1988, the Powers Museum has been serving Carthage and the region as a local history museum with annual rotating annual exhibits from the post-Civil War period to the 20th century.
 Traveling exhibits and special programs related to Missouri or Ozark regional themes are presented, too.

 In 2014, we highlighted the Powers Family and items from the Winchester Estate/Founding Collection as well as selected donations to the museum's collections during 26 years of operation.
 This exhibit focus will continue in 2015 when the museum re-opens in April.
-Also to be featured in 2015, the centennial of the Jefferson Highway and the 80th anniversary of the New Deal's WPA program and the relationship of both to Carthage.
+Also to be featured in 2015 (in either programs or temporary mini-displays), the centennial of the Jefferson Highway, the 125th anniversary of DAR and the history of local Rhoda Fairchild Chapter, and the 80th anniversary of the New Deal's WPA program and latters' relationship to Carthage.

 The Powers Museum is a gift from Marian Powers Winchester to the City of Carthage.
 At her death in 1981, Mrs. Winchester left a bequest "for the establishment and operation of a museum for the citizens of Carthage and the surrounding area."
 She requested the museum's name honor her parents Dr. Everett Powers (1869–1954) and Marian Wright Powers (1880–1969).